cloudflightio/cloudflight-platform-spring/README.md

 #### QuickPerf

-Additionally, the module `platform-test` comes with the great library [QuickPerf](https://github.com/quick-perf/doc/wiki/QuickPerf).
+Additionally, the module `platform-spring-test` comes with the great library [QuickPerf](https://github.com/quick-perf/doc/wiki/QuickPerf).
 QuickPerf is a testing library for Java to quickly evaluate and improve some performance-related properties.
-The QuickPerf extension is being registered by `platform-test`, so you don't need to add `@QuickPerfTest` on your test classes.
+The QuickPerf extension is being registered by `platform-spring-test`, so you don't need to add `@QuickPerfTest` on your test classes.

 ### Test-Support for JPA

-The module `platform-test-jpa` leverages QuickPerf support by also adding support to [profile SQL queries](https://github.com/quick-perf/doc/wiki/SQL-annotations).
+The module `platform-spring-test-jpa` leverages QuickPerf support by also adding support to [profile SQL queries](https://github.com/quick-perf/doc/wiki/SQL-annotations).

 That way, you can write test methods like that: